MeshBuffer

 Reinitialize

-Re-initializes the mesh buffer and all meshes.
+Re-initializes the mesh buffer and all meshes, in order to recover from the error state.

 Public / Attributes